Skip to Content

 Overview

 JONATHAN M. ROTTER leads the Firm’s intellectual property litigation practice and has extensive experience in class action litigation, including in the fields of data privacy, digital content, securities, consumer protection, and antitrust.
 His cases often involve technical and scientific issues, and he excels at the critical skill of understanding and organizing complex subject matter in a way helpful to judges, juries, and ultimately, the firm’s clients.
-Since joining the firm, he has played a key role in cases recovering over $100 million.
-He handles cases on contingency, partial contingency, and hourly bases, and works collaboratively with other lawyers and law firms across the country.
+Since joining the firm, he has played a key role in cases recovering hundreds of millions of dollars.
+He is a trusted advisor to clients, works collaboratively with other lawyers and law firms across the country, and handles cases on contingency, partial contingency, and hourly bases.

 Before joining the firm, Mr. Rotter served for three years as the first Patent Pilot Program Law Clerk at the United States District Court for the Central District of California, both in Los Angeles and Orange County.
 There, he assisted the Honorable S. James Otero, Andrew J. Guilford, George H. Wu, John A. Kronstadt, and Beverly Reid O’Connell with hundreds of patent cases in every major field of technology, from complaint to post-trial motions, advised on case management strategy, and organized and provided judicial education.
 Mr. Rotter also served as a law clerk for the Honorable Milan D. Smith, Jr. on the United States Court of Appeals for the Ninth Circuit, working on the full range of matters handled by the Circuit.